Ed-Fi-Alliance-OSS/Ed-Fi-ODS-Docker/README.md

 # Ed-Fi-ODS-Docker

 This repository hosts the Docker deployment source code for ODS/API.
-To work with what is offered in this repository, set up your Docker environment by referring to the [Docker Deployment document](https://techdocs.ed-fi.org/display/EDFITOOLS/Docker+Deployment).
+To work with what is offered in this repository, set up your Docker environment by referring to the [Docker Deployment document (v2)](https://techdocs.ed-fi.org/display/EDFITOOLS/Docker+Deployment+2.xt).

 ## Exposed Ports